sudopseudocode/sarabeth-studio/README.md

 # sarabeth-portfolio
-Serverless Portfolio for an Opera Singer, powered by React, Contentful and AWS.
+Serverless Portfolio for an Opera Singer, powered by Gatsby + React, Contentful and Netlify + AWS Lambda.